Injury Attorneys | Restoring LivesTM

 In some cases, doctors fail to schedule a C-section even when the warning signs are present.
 Failure to detect fetal distress, negligent fetal monitoring during labor, failure to closely monitor the mother for distress, and failure to secure an operation room in time to perform the surgery are all causes of delayed C-sections.
 Delayed C-sections can lead to infant brain damage, cerebral palsy, autism, increased risk of physical injuries, and physical developmental delays.

 If you believe that your child has been injured as a result of cesarean section delivery, your first step is to reach out to a birth injury lawyer.
-Our Indianapolis attorneys and staff can help you build a case and get you and your child the help you need.
+An Indianapolis birth injury lawyer and staff can help you build a case and get you and your child the help you need.

 With a strong and trustworthy attorney, you’ll have someone advocating for what’s rightfully yours.
 Contact Wilson Kehoe Winingham for a consultation to decide how to best move forward with your case.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.